 Alert Fatigue is a state of mental exhaustion and desensitization experienced by on-call personnel when they are overwhelmed by an excessive volume of non-critical, redundant, or confusing alerts.

-When responders suffer from alert fatigue, they begin to ignore, dismiss, or slow their reaction to all notifications, including genuinely critical incidents.
+When responders suffer from alert fatigue, they begin to ignore, dismiss, or slow their reaction to all notifications, including genuinely critical incidents, and mapping rotation timelines through responsive on-call management software interfaces ensures noisy alerts do not follow responders across every rotation slot.

 Why Alert Fatigue Is a Serious Problem